This short tutorial shows how to run a k6 test for load testing a database.

 It indicates that SQLite is capable of supporting 100 users with an average duration of 5.07ms per transaction.

 For actual use cases, you should continue to scale it up to the point where it will congest your database and cause it to breakdown.
-This allows you to have a better idea on the maximum limit of your database.
+This allows you to have a better idea of the maximum limit of your database.

 If you are new to k6, check out how to configure the load options in the script or run a stress test with k6.

-About k6 Extensions
+About k6 extensions

 For your information, you can combine multiple extensions and build your own custom k6 binary.
 For example, you can use the following command to build a k6 binary for both sql and redis: